UffizziCloud/docs/docs/docker-compose-environment.md

 You can see a complete example workflow using GitHub Actions [here](https://github.com/UffizziCloud/quickstart/blob/main/.github/workflows/uffizzi-preview.yaml).

 ### <a id="cache-tags"></a>Output tags from your build step
  In this step, we'll add a few lines to the build job of our workflow to output the tags of our container images.
 Later, we'll use these tags in our compose file.
-In GitHub Actions, this can be done with [`outputs`](https://docs.github.com/en/actions/creating-actions/metadata-syntax-for-github-actions#outputs-for-docker-container-and-javascript-actions), as highlighted below.
+In GitHub Actions, this can be done with [`outputs`](https://docs.github.com/en/actions/creating-actions/metadata-syntax-for-github-actions#outputs-for-docker-container-and-javascript-actions), or in GitLab with `script`, as highlighted below.

 === "GitHub Actions"